faraz9993/All_EIC_DevOps_Training/Day_28_Task.md

 ### In this task, I have deployed a multi-tier architecture application on AWS using Terraform.
-The deployment involves Terraform variables, outputs and change sets.
-The multi-tier architecture includes an EC2 instance, an RDS MySQL DB instance and an S3 bucket.
+The deployment involves Terraform main.tf file, variables.tf and change sets.
+The multi-tier architecture includes an VPC, Subnets, Route Table, Internet gateway, EC2 instance, an RDS MySQL DB instance and an S3 bucket.

-### So, first of all, I configured AWS with my local machine so that resources can be created on the cloud platform.
+### So, first of all, I configured AWS with my local machine so that resources can be created on the cloud platform from my local machine.

 ```
 aws configure